slmes-creator/job-posting/README.md

 #### Getting Started

+![Screenshot of Creating an Account][./assets/org/create_account.png]

 **Account Setup**
 Create an organization account by providing your organization details including organization name, description, website, and contact information.

 Once registered, complete your organization profile to help volunteers learn more about your mission and work.
+(TBD)

+![Screenshot of Dashboard][./assets/org/dashboard.png]

 **Accessing Your Dashboard**
 Navigate to your organization dashboard to manage all job postings, view applications, and track volunteer engagement.
 The dashboard provides an overview of active jobs, pending applications, and recent activity.

+![Screenshot of Create Job Posting][./assets/org/post1.png]
+![Screenshot of Create Job Posting][./assets/org/post2.png]

 #### Creating Job Postings